Osteoporosis: Symptoms, Treatment, Causes

 - If there is malabsorption of nutrients from the gastrointestinal tract due to certain bowel diseases

-- If being a female, you have low levels of estrogen which mostly happen after menopause or after surgical removal of ovaries
+- If being a female, you have low levels of estrogen which mostly happen after early menopause or after surgical removal of ovaries

 - If you have experienced Amenorrhea which is characterized by the loss of menstrual period in young women and is often associated with low level of estrogen.
 It mostly happen in women having extremely low body fat and meanwhile, they undergo very vigorous exercise training (e.g. women with anorexia nervosa )

 - If you are a male and have low levels of testosterone (hypogonadism)